iterorganization/IMAS-ParaView/docs/source/training_solps.rst

 In this subsection, we will learn how to extract grid subsets from a GGD grid.
 Specifically, we will extract the inner SOL, core and separatrix GGD grid subsets.
 For more information on the GGD format and how it is structured, see the `Data Dictionary documentation <https://imas-data-dictionary.readthedocs.io/en/latest/ggd_guide/doc.html>`_.

 #.
 We can view the different types of grid subsets that are stored in the GGD by using the MultiBlock Inspector.
 This can be found under *View > MultiBlock Inspector*.
 #.
 The MultiBlock Inspector shows the different grid subsets that are stored in this GGD object.
-In our case, we want to load the ``SOL``, ``CORE`` and ``SEPARATRIX`` grid subsets.
+In our case, we want to view only ``SOL``, ``CORE`` and ``SEPARATRIX`` grid subsets.
 Select those using MultiBlock Inspector and ensure all other grid subsets are deselected.
 You should now see the electron pressure for only the selected grid subsets.

 .. figure:: images/training/solps_multiblock.png